danielsaidi/website_danielsaidi/_posts/2018-01-30-closure-based-gesture-recognizers.md

 In my various apps, I have worked around using delegates and target/selectors by adding action properties to my various views.
-However, this approach requires me to add these properties to every view or create sub classes.
-Both approaches are horrible and not very scalable.
+However, this approach requires me to add these properties to every view or create sub classes, which is not nice.

 I have also experimented with using extensions, but since extensions can't store any properties, I have defined protocols that ensure that I have closure storage